 Matthew 28:19–20 (CSB) — 19 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe everything I have commanded you.
 And remember, I am with you always, to the end of the age.”

-Baptism describes one of the chief means by which we “make disciples”, in which we receive the name of the Father, Son, and Holy Spirit as the covenant children of God.
+Baptism describes one of the two primary means by which the imperative to “make disciples” is accomplished: disciples are immersed into the name of the Father, the Son, and the Holy Spirit as the covenant children of God.

 WASH AWAY YOUR SINS

 Acts 22:16 (CSB) — 16 And now, why are you delaying?
 Get up and be baptized, and wash away your sins, calling on his name.’